Skip to content

 Jonathan Blanks

-Jonathan grew up in Fort Wayne, Indiana.
 “My grandparents were born in Mississippi in the late 19th century and were part of the Great Migration that came north during Jim Crow,” Jonathan once recounted for Vox.
-“But although Fort Wayne was well north of the Mason-Dixon Line, segregation was a fact of life, if not a fact in law, in many Northern cities.
+“But although Fort Wayne [Indiana] was well north of the Mason-Dixon Line, segregation was a fact of life, if not a fact in law, in many Northern cities.
 Black people were only permitted to live in a small area in Fort Wayne, and that’s where my family went.
 During the early part of the 20th century, the KKK were a social and political force in Indiana.
 They would march in town and through the black neighborhood where my father’s family lived.
 Growing up, I was told about my grandfather standing at the door of the house with his gun drawn, calling the kids home while the Klan marched up the street.”

 Jonathan eventually left Fort Wayne to attend Indiana University-Bloomington, where he majored in political science.
 In 2007, Jonathan joined the Cato Institute, where for 12 years he worked as a researcher in Cato’s Center for Constitutional Studies and its Project on Criminal Justice.
 He has published numerous columns in venues like the Washington PostThe New Republic, the Chicago TribuneDemocracy Journal, and many others.